MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/includes/Adding-CDN-Support.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic describes how to add your content delivery network (CDN) to the Dynamics 365 Commerce environment.
+This topic describes how to add a content delivery network (CDN) to your Dynamics 365 Commerce environment.

 ## Overview